chef/chef-web-docs/content/chef_compliance_phase.md

 ### Reporters

 Reporters control what is done with the resulting report after the Chef InSpec run.
 Either a single value or a list of multiple values is supported.
-The default is the `json-file` reporter.
+The default is the `cli` and `json-file` reporters.

 Reporters can send Compliance Phase results to: